DevBlocky/emotes/README.md

 * See the format inside `cl.lua`
 * Added more emotes to the table
 * More emotes can be found HERE: https://pastebin.com/6mrYTdQv

+## Customizing Chat Messages

+* Inside the `cl.lua` under the emote customization there's another table for chat messages customization
+* You can change the format of the messages and even the language this way